Fresh bid for new village house

 By James Smith 18th Feb 2026

-A fresh bid to demolish a village home and replace it with a new house has been submitted to Warwick District Council.
+A fresh bid to build a new home in a local village has been submitted to Warwick District Council.

-The local authority last year threw out a scheme which would have seen 'Crossways' in Shrewley flattened to make way for two new homes.
+The local authority last year threw out a scheme which would have seen two homes built at Crossways in Shrewley.

 Council planners said the scheme would have seen too many vehicles in the area, leading to "noise and disturbance" to neighbours.

-The latest scheme would still see the Shrewley Common property flattened, but only replaced by one house.
+Now a fresh application has been submitted which would see outbuildings at the Shrewley Common property flattened, but only replaced by one house.

 "Crucially, the revised scheme now results in no change in existing vehicle movements by virtue of the existing parking for Crossways being relocated from the existing hardstanding area west of the property, to a new proposed parking area adjacent to the access road.